Needlesslord/Research-Project-Installer/docs/README.md

 - **Errors are cumulative.** Errors in deployment are cumulative, since once you have deployed an error, you generally have no access to the machine in question to debug, which could do more damage in the long run.
 A delivery process is being managed, not just debugging and binaries.

-- **A disciplined approach is needed.** Deplyoment (setups) is tha complex proces of migrating any computer from one stable state to another; in other words, change the files directory from one computer to another.
+- **A disciplined approach is needed.** Deployment (setups) is the complex process of migrating any computer from one stable state to another; in other words, change the files directory from one computer to another.
 This requires a disciplined approach.
-The setup should install all the required files and settings and ensure the product, the software we are creating the installer for, is configured for a fisrts launch to ready to be configured upon launch.
+The setup should install all the required files and settings and ensure the product, the software we are creating the installer for, is configured for a first launch to ready to be configured upon launch.
 This means we need to have a software which won't crash.

 - **Setup requirements are always changing and growing.** In addition to technical problems that we may have, we have the list of things a setup may need to do, which with upgrades, changes and advancements in technology, has to also be updated and is continuously growing.
 New versions of Windows (in this particular case, which could be generalized) seem to bring new obstacles to make deployment harer.

 Then, even if it can create problems for our source code and the list of requirements is always growing, is it worth?
 The answer, of course, is yes.
-It is actually key for Installation Packages, since it can allow for example, unattended setup, meaning that, taking into account that some installs are toughter than others, it can help you distribute such packags to your computer by recording the changes in your system after it is installed and then these changes are deployed to other computers on your network automatically, so you don't have to do it.
+It is actually key for Installation Packages, since it can allow for example, unattended setup, meaning that, taking into account that some installs are tougher than others, it can help you distribute such packages to your computer by recording the changes in your system after it is installed and then these changes are deployed to other computers on your network automatically, so you don't have to do it.
 To summarize, it only make the life of developers easier, since it simplifies your work, automates the code and the releases and it can prevent errors in the code.

-*__For more information about Deployment, please take a look at the research my collegue [Daniel Ruiz](https://github.com/xsiro) did on [Automated Builds](https://github.com/xsiro/RESEARCH) or [Pol Galan](https://github.com/pgalmor) did as well on the same topic [Automated Builds CI/CD](https://github.com/pgalmor/Automated-Builds-CI-CD).__*
+*__For more information about Deployment, please take a look at the research my colleague [Daniel Ruiz](https://github.com/xsiro) did on [Automated Builds](https://github.com/xsiro/RESEARCH) or [Pol Galan](https://github.com/pgalmor) did as well on the same topic [Automated Builds CI/CD](https://github.com/pgalmor/Automated-Builds-CI-CD).__*